dlr-ve-esy/charging-ontology/docs/gettingstarted.md

 ### 4. Git

 Cooperative development workflows require version control software.
 In this project we rely on git.
-If you are not familiar with git please before you even think about doing changes to the ontology.
+If you are not familiar with git please do before you even think about doing changes to the ontology.
 There is a lot of resources out there, such as the [official git tutorial](https://git-scm.com/docs/gittutorial).
 Git can be installed using